 Before making our selection, we dove deep into research on the best ice melts.
 After we were confident enough that we understood the market, we purchased all the products in this review for testing at full price.
 These products were evaluated side-by-side.
 First, the active ingredients were determined, and the products were sorted accordingly.
 Active ingredients (discussed in further detail below) demarcate appropriate usages, temperature ranges, and safety and environmental concerns.
 Next, each product was tested for effectiveness on the parking lot and walkways surrounding our lab.
 Throughout our testing, we took stock of the size, shape, and color of the product and how these characteristics contributed to effectiveness in the melting process and underfoot traction.

-Senior Research Analyst Austin Palmer and Senior Review Editor Nick Miley have lived high in the Central Sierra Nevada for over two collective decades.
+Senior Review Analyst Austin Palmer and Senior Review Editor Nick Miley have lived high in the Central Sierra Nevada for over two collective decades.
 This duo has seen the worst of what Old Man Winter can deliver when his frosty gaze settles on their stretch of the range.
 Complementing their personal experiences dealing with truss cracking ice dams and glaciated walkways is years of experimental testing both in the academic and private sectors.
 They know performance products because they have tested them in real-world scenarios and that knowledge is augmented with hard-nosed research on application and safety concerns.

 Analysis and Test Results